A navy suit is an excellent alternative to black. The color navy is a classic in its own right and suitable for various occasions.

 For the bold!
 An orange tie creates a very eye-catching contrast against a light blue shirt and navy jacket.

-While it’ll work for most events, this suit and tie combo are certainly not for work or business use.
+While it’ll work for most events, this suit and tie combo is certainly not for work or business.
 It’s best suited to a less formal affair like a daytime wedding.

 Mustard yellow ties also create a good contrast with a blue shirt.